yceruto/ddd-maker-bundle/README.md

  * `bin/console make:cqs:command catalog/listing publish` Creates a new Command use-case
  * `bin/console make:cqs:query catalog/listing find` Creates a new Query use-case

-Note: In all case the path `catalog/listing` will be normalizer to the corresponding namespace and project structure.
+Note: In all cases the namespace path (e.g. `catalog/listing`) will be normalized to the corresponding PHP namespace and directory structure convention following the DDD approach.

 ## License